OmniLayer/spec/README.md

 + Valid values: 1 to 31,536,000 (365.0 days) **is this right?
 When does the time period start?**

 ### Field: Sell offer sub-action
-+ Description: the action to be performed by this transaction
++ Description: the specific action to be applied to the sell offer by this transaction
 + Size: 8-bit unsigned integer, 1 byte
 + Valid values:
     * 1: New